Jeimer Candelario Player Props: Cubs vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.42 team ERA ranks 18th across all league pitching staffs.
+- The Mets have the 18th-ranked team ERA across all league pitching staffs (4.41).

+- Mets pitchers combine to surrender 138 total home runs at a rate of 1.2 per game (to rank 18th in the league).

-- Carrasco makes the start for the Mets, his 17th of the season.
-He is 3-6 with a 6.60 ERA and 52 strikeouts in 76 1/3 innings pitched.
+- Peterson (3-7) gets the starting nod for the Mets in his 13th start of the season.
+He has a 5.65 ERA in 65 1/3 innings pitched, with 69 strikeouts.

-- His last appearance came on Thursday against the Kansas City Royals, when the right-hander threw six innings, surrendering six earned runs while allowing eight hits.
+- His most recent time out came on Friday against the Baltimore Orioles, when the lefty threw three scoreless innings while allowing only one hit.

 © 2023 Data Skrive.
 All rights reserved.